 Are you a vegetarian in Germany?
 Or do you have some special diets preferences like vegan or gluten free?
 How do you buy healthy vegan or gluten free or vegetarian food in Germany?
 Find out more in this post

 Are you a vegetarian or vegan and worried sick about moving to Germany?
-You may have heard rumours that the staple German food is all meat and sausages.
+You may have heard rumours that German food is all potatoes and sausages.
 But have you also heard this other rumour, the one that says Germany has the highest national percentage of vegetarians in the Western hemisphere?

-As of 2018, about eight million Germans are vegetarian and it is estimated that by 2020 about 20% of the country will switch to a plant-based diet.
-I can assure you that these millions of Germans are not malnourished and most likely enjoy at least three vegetarian meals a day.
+As of 2018, about eight million Germans are vegetarian.
+I can assure you that these millions of people are not malnourished and most likely enjoy at least three vegetarian meals a day.

-So whether you are a vegetarian from India or a simply want to minimise meat intake, you can definitely survive on your chosen diet in Germany.
+So whether you are a vegetarian from India or simply want to minimise meat intake, you can definitely survive on your favourite vegetarian diet in Germany.

 But the main question is how to eat healthy well balanced vegetarian food in Germany without going broke?